 Barbering is one of the unique professions that share very little in common with regard to technicality and shop management.
 Here are 6 things you should expect and prepare for if you want to become a barber:

 Barbers may work part-time or full-time or in a mix of both.
 Salary varies significantly between small shop barbers and high end styling salons.
 It also varies with the barber’s experience and responsibilities.
-According to Indeed annual average salary for barbers is £24180.
-Following the same numbers we found Neuvoo that puts monthly salaries at around £2,000.

 How to become a barber